- 23 Jun

 Most of us could have guessed that 2nd hand smoking would be the main problem with smoking in the car.
 But have you thought about how distracting they are?

 A recent study was done in Taiwan where they followed smokers and non-smokers over an 18 year period.
-They found that at least one fifth (23%) of all male car fatalities were associated with smoking.
+They found that almost one quarter (23%) of all male car fatalities were associated with smoking.

 Whether it's trying to light it while moving, the hot ash that floats around or simply trying to fish one out of the packet.
 It is all distracting and potentially fatal for the person driving or anyone around them.